ZIMO-Elektronik/MDU/README.md

 | Data (CRC)      | 4-byte CRC32                       |
 | Acknowledgement | Invalid memory area                |

-Firmware-CRC32-Start transfers the written memory area and the CRC32 of the encrypted firmware again at the end of the update. **It should be noted that the checksum to be compared must be calculated using the encrypted data!** If the transferred memory area does not match the one received via firmware update packets, then a response must be made in channel 2. **Caution, the transferred memory area is a closed interval.
+Firmware-CRC32-Start transfers the written memory area and the CRC32 of the encrypted firmware again at the end of the update. **It should be noted that the checksum to be compared must be calculated using the encrypted data!** If the transferred memory area does not match the one received via firmware update packets, then a response must be made in channel 2. :warning: **The transferred memory area is a closed interval.
 The last address actually written corresponds to the end address!**

 ### Firmware-CRC32-Result
 | Command phase   | Description                        |